tvdr/alpine-tempclass/README.md

 ## Usage

-By default, `$tempclass` will add classes to self and then remove it after 1000ms.
+By default, `$tempclass` will add classes to self and then remove them after 1000ms.

 Accepts 3 parameters:<br/>
 A `String` (with space as delimiter for multiple classes) or an `Array`